bergesinstitute/graf-method/book-5-unit-2.md

 (Main sentence: I doubt.
 Subordinate clause: that they are at home.)

 Como dijimos, normalmente, en las construcciones que implican subjuntivo, una persona A desea/duda/pide que otra persona B haga algo.
-Cuando es la misma persona la que desea/duda/espera/etc., simplificamos con el infinitivo:
+Cuando es la misma persona la que desea/duda/espera/etc., simplificamos con el infinitivo.

+💂 As we said, usually, in constructions involving the subjunctive, one person A wishes/doubts/requests that another person B do something.
+When it is the same person the one who wishes/doubts/hopes/expects/etc., we simplify with the infinitive.

 Incorrecto: *Yo espero que yo gane la lotería.*

 Correcto: *Yo espero ganar la lotería.*

 Nota sobre los verbos *querer, pedir, necesitar y prohibir:* en inglés usamos la siguiente construcción:

+💂 Note on the verbs *querer, pedir, necesitar and prohibir:* in English we use the following construction:

+*Juan wants me to go/asks me to go/needs me to go/prohibits me to go.*

+En español diremos:

+💂 In Spanish, we will say:

-*Juan wants me to go/asks me to go/needs me to go/prohibits me to go.* En español diremos: *Juan quiere que yo vaya/me pide que yo vaya/necesita que yo vaya/me prohíbe que yo vaya* (literally: Juan “wants that I go” /“asks me that I go”/“needs that I go”/“prohibits me that I go”).
+*Juan quiere que yo vaya/me pide que yo vaya/necesita que yo vaya/me prohíbe que yo vaya* (Lit.
+Juan “wants that I go” /“asks me that I go”/“needs that I go”/“prohibits me that I go”).
 (For asking people to do things, we always use *pedir.*)

-## Uso 2: Expresiones impersonales
+## Uso 2: Expresiones impersonales (impersonal expressions)

 En español, las expresiones impersonales que van con oración subordinada necesitan subjuntivo.
 Estas son algunas de las más comunes:

+💂 In Spanish, impersonal expressions that go with a subordinate clause need the subjunctive.
+These are some of the most common ones:

     Es probable que Juan llegue tarde.